denisreilly/ntp-bcp/commentsIESGLastCall.md

 DR: We could address the two instances that Benjamin makes note of here.
 First, there is the reference to the "key file".
 It sounds implementation-specific, because ntpd uses a key file.
 But so do many other implementations.
-Perhaps we could clarify by calling this "local key storage" in that section only.
+Perhaps we could clarify by calling this "local key storage" throughout the document.

 Then, perhaps we can add a more specific disclaimer to the Appendix section, but what would it read?